 When recording your CPD online on myCPD (through mySociety) please ensure that you address the following standards when completing the ‘My Review’ section:

 A registrant must seek to ensure that their CPD benefits the users of the service (employee, customer, student etc).
-In this section you should write a statement on how the users of the service (such as a colleague, employee, student etc.) have benefitted from the CPD activities you have undertaken if applicable.
+In this section you should write a statement on how others (such as a colleague, employee, student, or the wider community) have benefitted from the CPD activities you have undertaken if applicable.

 Example CPD records